 - The addition of mirtazapine to his citalopram

-The patient returns to his primary care provider after two weeks and reports that he has started therapy, is sleeping better and is only using one hydrocodone/acetaminophen a day – typically after exercise.
-After four more weeks, he reports that he is using about 3 - 4 doses of hydrocodone/acetaminophen per week, feels less anxious and depressed and is sleeping “just fine.”
+After two weeks, the patient returns to his primary care provider and reports that he has started therapy, is sleeping better, and is only using one hydrocodone/acetaminophen a day – typically after exercise.
+After four more weeks, he reports using about 3 - 4 doses of hydrocodone/acetaminophen per week, feels less anxious and depressed and is sleeping “just fine.”
 After another four weeks, he says he no longer uses his opioid medication, has gotten a part-time job and is regularly exercising.

 The best situation is the client who approaches their care provider with concerns about a substance they are taking and the negative consequences they are experiencing.

 Substance misuse scenarios are not confined to what is portrayed in TV dramas.
 Frequently people find themselves in uncomfortable situations regarding prescription pain medications, social drinking, recreational substances, etc. Often, they voice concerns to health care providers that they have never voiced to anyone else, even their families, about adverse circumstances they are facing or unusual cravings that concern them.

 Families and friends may also be the ones to bring a substance use concern up to the affected individual or a trusted health care provider.
 The perceptions and concerns voiced by someone who knows the individual well should always be considered for follow-up.